ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/operations/patching/json-patch-syntax.markdown

 {PANEL: Patch Operations}

-### Add Document Property
+### Add Operation

-Add a document property using the `Add` patching operation.
+Use the `Add` operation to add a document property or an array element.

 * **Method Parameters**